- The Taught Curriculum

 Children will learn to love books through drama and role play.
 We encourage the children to look at the pictures, talk about what they can see and enjoy books in many different ways.
 We focus on a different book every week, look in your class window to see which book we are reading.
 We plan a range of activities based on this book, covering all areas of learning and development.

 Please do come in and borrow a book that you can share with your child at home.
 Each child has a reading diary where you can make comments about your child's reading.
+Children will be bringing a phonic book home and please do ask Miss A or Miss Williams about this.
+We have started guided reading, which the children really enjoy.
+They are taught to read in small group.
+Later in the term Miss A and Miss Williams will be running an informal workshop about ideas to support reading and writing.
+We hope you will come.

 Young children need lots of practice and time to develop into writers.
 We teach children to write in a variety of ways using different materials, such as chalk, shaving foam, sand and paint.
 These activities support children's pencil control skills which are essential when learning to write.
+Please write with your child at home and we can display this on our WOW board.
+Children are being taught to write each day in guided writing and we provide lots of exciting writing opportunities for them to chose to write.
+We had some fantastic writing to the bear this week!

 If you would like to play some maths games at home, this is a good website: